NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/JKI State Machine++/Template Description(EN).md

 #### >> Arguments >>
 Deal with the parameter if any

 #### Response
 Connect this to return the response of your API

+## Debug User Event
+(No-Event Template Only)
+Stop by posting "Macro: Exit" Message to lower JKISM Module.
+Remove this code after dropping to your block diagram.

+## "Internal State"
+This category is used for holding internal states